CoreyWDavis/File/README.md

                                        directoryPath: .documentDirectory)
 ```

-Then, once you have some data that is ready to be saved, pass it and the file name components to File's `write` function:
+Then, once you have some data that is ready to be saved, pass it and the file URL components to File's `write` function:

 ```swift
 do {